IbreeZ02/os-process-manager/README.md

 A process Manager in C presenting important os and system concepts and problems.

-- IPC, Interrupts, and system calls - handling synchronous and asynchronous events
+- IPC, Interrupts, and system calls handling synchronous and asynchronous events
 - cycle detection in a wait‑for graph with a simple recovery strategy
-- Interactive visualizer – export simulation data to JSON and view Gantt charts, process stats, and wait‑for graphs in your browser

 # ℹ️ Overview